schapman14663/seaports/README.md

 - "code"
 - "vscode"

-When I actually get to implementing the Edit Flag properly the idea is probably to look at using an environment variable (possibly something like $SEAPORT_EDITOR) to automatically launch the users preferred editor.
+When I actually get to implementing the Edit Flag properly the idea is probably to look at using an environment variable (possibly something like $SEAPORTS_EDITOR) to automatically launch the users preferred editor.

+\[No Git\]
+- "ng"

+I am planning to look into support for other Version Controls (again, possibly through use of some kind of environment variable i.e. $SEAPORTS_VC)

+\[No Docker\]
+- "nd"

+Same with Containers, support for other Containerization methods to come later once I've got initial set up in place (And again, likely through an environment variable i.e. $SEAPORTS_CONTAINERS)